Startr/WEB-Sage.Education-docs/docs/getting-started/env-configuration.md

 #### `WEBUI_NAME`

 - Type: `str`
-- Default: `Open WebUI`
+- Default: `Sage WebUI`
 - Description: Sets the main WebUI name.
-Appends `(Open WebUI)` if overridden.
+Appends `(Sage WebUI)` if overridden.

 #### `WEBUI_URL`

 - Type: `str`
 - Default: `http://localhost:3000`
-- Description: Specifies the URL where the Open WebUI is reachable.
+- Description: Specifies the URL where the Sage WebUI is reachable.
 Currently used for search engine support.
 - Persistence: This environment variable is a `PersistentConfig` variable.

 #### `PORT`

 - Type: `int`
 - Default: `8080`
-- Description: Sets the port to run Open WebUI from.
+- Description: Sets the port to run Sage WebUI from.

 :::info
 If you're running the application via Python and using the `open-webui serve` command, you cannot set the port using the `PORT` configuration.
 Instead, you must specify it directly as a command-line argument using the `--port` flag.
 For example: